A diaphragmatic hernia is a birth

 at the same time as healthy babies.
 These children may need physical, speech, and

 occupational therapy.
-This can help them gain muscle strength and coordination.
+It can help them gain muscle strength and coordination.

 Some babies may have hearing